 This is my FAVORITE maternity suit I’ve tried on.
 The cut is flattering without showing off too much (I love that it isn’t super low cut).
 The quality is going to work for this summer which is all I really need.
 It is unlined/unpadded but the placement of the ruffles means you can’t see nipples (the only time I’ve talked about nipples on the blog before? but it needed to be said) so you don’t need the padding.

 The solid red color is sold out but they have two different floral options in the same style available right now.
-I’m also looking at buying this black scalloped suit option for the summer because at $35, the price point can’t be beat.
+If that particular style hasn’t been restocked, there is also this scalloped version I just ordered!

 You can also check out the 40 cutest maternity swim suits here